quick-lint/quick-lint-js/docs/architecture/ADR010-LSP-server.md

 The [Language Server Protocol (LSP)][LSP] makes code editor plugins easier to write by standardizing several aspects of editor<->language interaction.
-In an LSP world, there are three major components components:
+In an LSP world, there are three major components:

 * editor (language-agnostic)
 * editor plugin (LSP client) (editor-specific; language-specific)